-What is a BlueNote Light, and how do I add one?
+What is a BlueNote Light, and how do I add or change one?

 A Light is a single alert timer button, channel, or object, that appears dark grey when it is not active.
 Multiple Lights are grouped in a fixed pattern in a grid, called the Light Panel.
 When a single Light is active, it will change from grey to green, to indicate that it has been turned On.